hirefire/hirefire-resource-python/README.md

 ### Setup

-Execute `bin/setup` to install the necessary dependencies.
-Inspect `bin/setup` before running to see what operations will be executed.
+Run `bin/setup` to prepare the environment by installing dependencies.

 ### Tasks

-Use `paver` to run common tasks.
-See `paver --help` for a list of available tasks.
+Use `poetry run paver` to run common tasks (i.e. format, test).
+See `pavement.py` and `paver --help`.

-### Tests

-Use `tox` to run the tests.
-See `tox.ini`.

 ### Installation